Wi-Fi, wireless and (often) multi-room speakers are quite literally the current big thing in audio.

 You're looking for small, portable, convenient, battery-powered Bluetooth speakers?
 Well go look at this list of portable Bluetooth speakers, then.

 Decide what type of streaming you want to employ.
 Apple mans may favour AirPlay.
 Google fam may want Chromecast compatibility.
 While Spotify Premium subscribers can probably make do with Spotify Connect.

 Perhaps you're one of the seven people who use Tidal?
 Make sure the speaker is compatible.

-We've helpfully indicated what each speaker is compatible with, to help you out, there.
-Some of them also support Bluetooth, which is insane in our opinion, but clearly there is consumer demand for big, expensive speakers that support a convenient but low-res format, so what do we know?
+I've helpfully indicated what each speaker is compatible with, to help you out, there.
+Some of them also support Bluetooth, which is insane in my opinion, but clearly there is consumer demand for big, expensive speakers that support a convenient but low-res format, so what do I know?

 You'll also want to consider what size of room you want to use it in.
-Again, we've noted what size of space we think each speaker is able to fill – small (offices, kitchens, bedrooms); medium (larger bedrooms, most front rooms) and large (more palatial or open-plan spaces, combined kitchen/lounge type spaces, Donald Trump's toilet and so forth).
+Again, I've noted what size of space I think each speaker is able to fill – small (offices, kitchens, bedrooms); medium (larger bedrooms, most front rooms) and large (more palatial or open-plan spaces, combined kitchen/lounge type spaces, Donald Trump's toilet and so forth).

 If you want to live the space-age, audiophile bachelor pad dream, you'll want multi-room.
-Again, we've indicated where this is supported.
+Again, I've indicated where this is supported.

 - Looking for the best Bluetooth speakers?
 We got 'em…